AaltoGIS/geoinformatics-days/source/index.rst

 .. figure:: _static/banner_logos.png

-.. .. grid:: 1 3 3 3
-    :gutter: 2

-    .. grid-item-card:: :fas:`rocket` Why Geospatial Challenge Camp?
-         :link: tabs/theme.html

-         Geospatial Challenge Camp aims at engaging young scientists and students to solve real-world sustainability challenges with digital data and location technologies.
-In 2023, the topic of the challenge is *Health and Wellbeing*.

-    .. grid-item-card:: :fas:`bell` When?
-        :link: tabs/schedule.html

-        Starting on September 25-26th, 2023 with a kick-off event and closing on December 1st, 2023.
-Multi-disciplinary teams of young scientists work in close collaboration with different stakeholders to co-create digital and social innovations related to our health and wellbeing challenges.

-    .. grid-item-card:: :fas:`plug` How to cooperate with us and sign-up for the challenge?
-         :link: index.html#sign-up

-         Researchers and students, check below how to sign-up for the Geospatial Challenge Camp to boost your digital data and innovations skills and enlarge your networks.
-         Collaborators, read more on how to be involved and match your digital health and well-being information needs and opportunities with us.

 The *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts in Finland, which has been arranged by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.